Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/dockingports.rst

         if allShipReadyPorts:empty or allTargetReadyPorts:empty
         {
           if allShipReadyPorts:empty
-            notifywarn("No docking ports are available to be used on this craft"). if allTargetReadyPorts:empty
+            sysioNotifyWarn("No docking ports are available to be used on this craft"). if allTargetReadyPorts:empty
-            notifywarn("No docking ports are available to be used on the target craft").
+            sysioNotifyWarn("No docking ports are available to be used on the target craft").

           return.
         }